bthate/genoclaim/docs/index.rst

 does not introduce new facts or evidence that would alter the previous determination that there is not a basis to proceed under the Rome Statute." - https://genoclaim.readthedocs.io #ggz

+end of story:

+using the law to administer poison, the king commits genocide

 letter
 ======